bspk-www/bspk-www.github.io/docs/src/customers.md

 permalink: /customers
 intro:
   title: Our customers
-  content: Brands and retailers are monetizing their customer experiences with BSPK
+  content: Companies are using BSPK to develop and implement their sales engagement strategy in order to increase sales and build customer loyalty
   id: customers-section
 alignedImage:
   src: "/images/customers/BSPK_Customer.jpg"